-Using scented air fresheners and candles may sound like a good way to keep your home smelling sweet and inviting—especially since your house may be feeling a little crowded right now.
+Using scented air fresheners and candles may sound like a good way to keep your home smelling sweet and inviting.
 However, these products often trigger runny noses and sneezing, even asthma, in sensitive people.

 “Air fresheners don’t clean, they just add another smell,” says James Sublett, MD, spokesperson for the American College of Allergy, Asthma and Immunology.